dtgeoeu-wp6-tsunamis/bingclaw-to-hysea/README.md

 Tsunami-HySEA needs to run on system with CUDA-capable GPUs, needs openMPI and NetCDF.
 The CINECA cluster Leonardo can be used, as well as any other cluster with T-HySEA is already installed (e.g., Mare Nostrum, Power9, Mercalli, David@NGI, ...).
 On Leonardo, a compiled version of T-HySEA is available for DTGEO-WP6 members and instructions on how to set up the environment and how to use it can be found [here](https://dtgeoeu-wp6-tsunamis.github.io/dt-geo-wp6-docs/Tsunami-HySEA/leonardo/).

 ## Structure of repository
-The structure of this repo and of the Input/Output directories is:
+The structure of the Input folder is:
 ```
  bingclaw-to-hysea
  | - inputs